-Click the Redirect Graphical Console button to view an interactive graphical user interface (GUI) display of the server.
+Click Redirect Graphical Console to view an interactive graphical user interface (GUI) display of the server.
 You see on your monitor exactly what you see on the server desktop, and you have keyboard and mouse control of the desktop.

 - 1. For best performance, set the server desktop to the following settings: - Supported resolutions: 640 x 480 pixels, 800 x 600 pixels, and 1024 x 768 pixels - Supported color depths: 256 colors, 65536 colors, and True Color - 800 x 600 pixels provides best results - 65536 colors provides best color depth - 2.
-Some keyboard key combinations are not supported (such as Ctrl+Esc, Alt+Esc, and Alt+Tab). - 3.
+Some keyboard key combinations are not supported (such as Ctrl+Esc, Alt+Esc, and Alt+Tab). - Note: The Caps Lock, Scroll Lock, and Num Lock keys are not managed at the remote keyboard; they are managed by the server.
+When a connection is made on the remote keyboard, the state of these keys is irrelevant, the position of the keys at the server takes precedence.
+Pressing any of these keys on the remote keyboard after the connection is established, will toggle both the LED on the remote keyboard and the Caps Lock, Scroll Lock, or Num Lock state at the server, but the states never agree if they are different when the initial server connection is established. - 3.
 Mouse control is supported on only the Windows NT and Windows 2000 operating systems. - 4.
 If you switch the server to a full screen text-based display, the text-based information will not display in the redirected graphical console window.
 To remotely view the server text-based display, you must close the graphical console and start the text console.
 For more information, see "Viewing server text console" on page 41.